 JOSEPH REMNANT has been self-publishing his great "one-man anthology" Blindspot for the last couple years.
 His most recent project was illustrating Harvey Pekar's Cleveland.
 A classic cartoonist.

-►NEW! - BLINDSPOT #2 by Joseph Remnant: Great second issue of Remnant's old-school "one-man anthology" features Why Do I Bother, Date Gone Bad, Peaceful Security Guard, and a long story about an old loser in the advertising game.
+BLINDSPOT #2 by Joseph Remnant: Great second issue of Remnant's old-school "one-man anthology" features Why Do I Bother, Date Gone Bad, Peaceful Security Guard, and a long story about an old loser in the advertising game.
 Plus: letters, Harvey Pekar remembrance, and the return of Ace Goddard.
 28 comic-sized pages, color covers, b+w interiors; $5.00 and plenty worth it!
+OUT OF STOCK

 For more Joseph Remnant see HARVEY PEKAR's Cleveland